shinziet-gh/python-char-grid-printer/README.md

 # Character Grid Printer

 ## Features
-- Reads a CSV file containing three columns that define a character and its specified coordinates
+- Reads a CSV file containing three columns for a character and its specified coordinates
 - Prints the grid of characters on the console

 ## Example CSV Data